Abhishek2063/Blog_backend_python_fast_API/README.md

 - Retrieving all users with sorting and pagination
 - Retrieving user details by ID
 - Update user details(first_name, last_name, role) By ID
 - Update password
 - Delete a user by ID
 - Create new role
 - Get all roles list with pagination, sorting
 - Get role by ID
 - Update role by ID
 - Delete role by ID
 - Create new tag
 - Get all tags list with pagination, sorting
 - Get tag by ID
 - Update tag by ID
 - Delete tag by ID
 - Create new category
 - Get all categories list with pagination, sorting
 - Get category by ID
 - Update category by ID
 - Delete category by ID
+- Post create

 ## Installation